 Our assets, operations and business activities are subject to extensive legal requirements and regulations under the jurisdiction of numerous federal, state, provincial and local agencies.
-Many of these agencies are authorized by statute to issue, and have issued, requirements binding on the pipeline industry, related businesses and individual participants.
+Many of these agencies are authorized by statute to issue, and have issued, requirements binding on the energy industry, related businesses and individual participants.
 The failure to comply with such legal requirements and regulations can result in substantial fines and penalties, expose us to civil and criminal claims, and cause us to incur significant costs and expenses.
 See Item 1A.
-"Risk Factors-Risks Related to Laws and Regulations Impacting PAA's Business-PAA's operations are subject to laws and regulations relating to protection of the environment and wildlife, operational safety, climate change and related matters that may expose it to significant costs and liabilities.
+"Risk Factors-Risks Related to Laws and Regulations Impacting PAA's Business-PAA's operations are subject to laws and regulations relating to protection of the environment (people, property and natural resources), operational safety, climate change and related matters that may expose it to significant costs and liabilities.
 The current laws and regulations affecting PAA's business are subject to change and in the future PAA may be subject to additional laws, executive orders and regulations, which could adversely impact PAA's business."
 At any given time, there may be proposals, provisional rulings or proceedings in legislation or under governmental agency or court review that could affect our business.
-The regulatory burden on our assets, operations and activities increases our cost of doing business and, consequently, affects our provide no assurance that the increased costs associated with any new or proposed laws, rules or regulations will not be material.
+The regulatory burden on our assets, operations and activities increases our cost of doing business and, consequently, affects our profitability.
+We can provide no assurance that the increased costs associated with any new or proposed laws, rules or regulations will not be material.
 We may at any time also be required to apply significant resources in responding to governmental requests for information and/or enforcement actions.

 The following is a summary of certain, but not all, of the laws and regulations affecting our operations.
+Unless the context requires otherwise, references herein to our "facilities" includes all of the pipelines, terminals, storage and other assets owned by us.